pkly/i18next-php/README.md

 It's extremely likely that things are broken as right now I'm simply porting over the JS code without testing it for compatibility with PHP.

+### Features

+* PSR3 logging support (psr/log is a hard requirement, but you're not required to actually use a logger)
+* Extremely similar API to the JS version
+* PHP-specific features like interfaces for modules
+* 7.1+ syntax / support

 ### Todo

 * Finish all components